Drupal vs. WordPress

-Both can help you accelerate development, enabling you to avoid the time-consuming process of building a website completely from scratch.
-Both also have large and loyal followings, with users ranging from individuals who want to publish personal blogs to enterprise organizations that are managing complicated, multisite web environments with large volumes of content.
+Both can help you accelerate web design and avoid the time-consuming process of coding your website by hand.
+Both also have large and loyal followings, with users ranging from individuals publishing personal blogs to enterprise organizations managing complicated, multisite web environments with large volumes of content.
 But which one is right for your next project?

-When you’re ready for some hands-on experience implementing a PHP-based web application such as WordPress or Drupal on a LAMP-based virtual server, try this simple tutorial from IBM.
+When you’re ready for some hands-on user experience implementing a PHP-based web application such as WordPress or Drupal on a LAMP-based virtual server, try this simple tutorial from IBM.

 Ease of use